-Trigger Finger in Union, NJ
+Trigger Finger in Union County, NJ

 Trigger Finger occurs when the flexor tendon of the fingers becomes damaged as a result of trauma or repetitive stress.
 These injuries create small tears in the tendon that result in swelling and accumulation of scar tissue as it heals.
 Eventually, this causes the finger to remain in a painful and permanently curled position.